janmenjayap/GSoC-2024/docs/objective.rst

 Objective
 ---------

-The proposal submitted and accepted for the Google Summer of Code (GSoC) 2024 at SageMath can be found here: Link.
+The proposal submitted and accepted for the Google Summer of Code (GSoC) 2024 at SageMath can be found here: :download:`Link <_static/proposal.pdf>`.

 In the initial proposal, all methods were presented as independent, standalone functions.
 However, after discussions with my mentor, Prof. David Coudert, we concluded that a more structured approach would be beneficial.
 Specifically,